 Managed Care Pharmacy Research Agenda

-The managed care pharmacy research agenda is a call to action for our organizations, and for our stakeholders.
+The managed care pharmacy research agenda is a call to action for AMCP and AMCP Foundation, and for our stakeholders.
 Its purpose is to inspire AMCP members, researchers and funding agencies to close knowledge gaps.
-AMCP and AMCP Foundation commit to generating new findings within these high-priority topics because there is significant potential to improve health care quality — for all.
+Our organizations are committed to generating new findings within these high-priority topics because there is significant potential to improve health care quality — for all.

 The crux of the research agenda is in the following four pillars:

-- Real-world evidence to inform managed care pharmacy decision-making.
+- Real-world evidence (RWE) to inform managed care pharmacy decision-making.

 - Value-based models in managed care pharmacy to address total cost of care.

 - Impact of benefit design or utilization management strategies on patient outcomes.

 - Impact of direct patient care services provided by managed care pharmacy on patient outcomes.

 These pillars are intentionally broad and expected to evolve as the health care system changes, managed care pharmacy practitioners transform their work, and new technologies and data capabilities become available.